 - For statement to loop through all row of test data table which indicates how many times the test case will run

 - To get a row value in test data table, use getRowNumbers() method syntax.
 For example:

 Password field: data.internallyGetValue(“demo_pwd”, index)\

-7. When you done in Scripts view, switch back to Manual view, the test case will look as the following screenshot:
+7. When you have done in Scripts view, switch back to Manual view, the test case will be showed as the following screenshot: